themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

   content = "* create a new organization in your Github account.
 The organization name must be unique, but not necessarily a registered business name.
 This tutorial uses the organization name \"toffee-and-coffee\".
 You will need to pick a different name.\n* your organization name is referred as [orgname] below.
 Please replace it with the actual name.\n* go to [https://github.com/toffee-and-coffee/toffee-and-coffee.github.io](https://github.com/toffee-and-coffee/toffee-and-coffee.github.io), and click on the fork button at the top right corner.
 Then follow the prompt and select the organization account to fork this repository.\n* click on the settings tab below the repository name, and rename this newly forked repository following the pattern [orgname].github.io.  \n* you need to click on the rename button to confirm the name change.
 Github will enable site hosting for this repository automatically after the renaming. \n* check and verify you can visit the demo page by entering the address [orgname].github.io. \n* if you can't visit the page yet, try again after a little while.
-It may take a few seconds for the page to work, but occasionally it takes longer." intro = " " is_global = false title = "Creating an Organization on Github"
+It may take a few seconds for the page to work, but occasionally it takes longer." intro = " " is_global = false title = "Creating an Organization on Github.com"

     [gmgt_section.data.appearance]
     section_background = "bg-white-90"